Code-Institute-Submissions/bruna_fernandes_phsiotherapy_m2/README.md

 -   ### Known Bugs and how I have overcome them

 -  Apple devices the functionality to click on the appointment calendar to choose a date does not work.
 I rectified this by including a rel link with apple touch icon on each html page.
--  Apple devices the text on the buttons for the images information does not show.
+-  Apple devices the text on the buttons for the image's information does not show.
 Tested this bug through [Responsive Design Checker:](http://ami.responsivedesign.is/#)
 -  Bootstrap 4 footer was not staying at the bottom of the page.
 This was rectified by styling the layout of the website to fill the page in a way that forced the footer to stay at the bottom and in return it was responsive throughout all pages and all devices.
 -  On the Contact Us page the modal popup I had for when the message was sent was by using anchor tags withing a button, it was a cheeky way of making it work cosmetically.
-I spoke to my tutor and he advised me to use jQuery and JS to fix this issue and now it is working well for successful messages sent AND unsuccessful messages sent.
+I spoke to my tutor, and he advised me to use jQuery and JS to fix this issue and now it is working well for successful messages sent AND unsuccessful messages sent.
 -  Skewed images on the Physiotherapy and Services page.
-There are three rounded circles that contained images, orignially the images just looked off.
+There are three rounded circles that contained images, originally the images just looked off.
 I had a friend test my website and he verified to me that the scale was incorrect and to remove and build around the scale of an empty circle.
 I basically found images online that were matching the scale and it worked.
--  On the Member page where the image contents are, I have a button on each, when each button is cliked there is a dropdown similar to how the burger button worked, but this was built with JavaScript.
+-  On the Member page where the image contents are, I have a button on each, when each button is clicked there is a dropdown similar to how the burger button worked, but this was built with JavaScript.
 Before I got this working to the way I wanted, I tried floating comment popups, overlays and tool tips but none of these either worked or looked terrible when an image was clicked.
 I turned to a very simple JS toggle function for when a click has occurred on the button the dropdown of text will now appear, it looks great, it's tidy and responsive!

 -   ### Issues still to fix